 |DocTours T-shirt and personalised luggage label||Flights (and taxes) to and from Dili.|

 CONTINUING PROFESSIONAL DEVELOPMENT (‘CPD’) AND PROFESSIONAL INDEMNITY

 Your medical voluntary work may be eligible for CPD points with your relevant college.
 We will send you a copy of the guiding information with your travel documents.

-We recommend that doctors advise their professional indemnity provider of their volunteer work in advance of travel.
+We recommend that doctors advise their professional indemnity provider of their medical volunteering in Timor Leste in advance of travel.

 Processing of your Volunteer Application Form can be initiated once we have received your deposit.
 Due with your Application Form is $ 495.00.
 This deposit is non-refundable once your placement is confirmed.

 Due two months prior to departure or on receipt of invoice if travelling in less than two months.
 Payments by Visa and Master Card will incur a 1.5% fee and American Express 3.0%.

 Contact STA Travel if you would like assistance with your flights, optional tours or travel insurance.
 STA Travel provides special offers and benefits for volunteers and therefore please call direct: Email: firstname.lastname@example.org Phone: 1300 675 435 Airlines flying to Dili include Air North (code: TL from Darwin) or Merpati (code MZ, from Denpasar, Bali).

 Visas are required for most nationalities travelling to Timor Leste.
 A tourist visa on arrival (of up to 30 days’ duration) is available to valid Australian passport holders for US$30.
 A departure tax of US$10 is applicable and there are currently no money exchange facilities at the airport.
 Please ensure that your passport expires more than 6 months after you return home and there are at least two blank pages in your passport.
 We also recommend taking some spare passport photos.